JumboCode/Jeanne-Geiger/src/README.md

 ## Overview of Important Files
 - models.py
-    - A model is the single, definitive source of information about your data
+    - A model is the single, definitive source of information about the data
         - The model contains the fields and behaviors of the stored data
         - Each model maps to a single database table
         - Each attribute of the model represents a database field
     - There are 5 models: Cases, Outcomes, Communities, Persons, RiskFactors
         - Cases: the main database that represents one domestic violence case and contains references (through foreign keys) to the Outcomes, Communities, RiskFactors, and Persons table (twice, once for victim and abuser)
-        - Outcomes: the results of a case surrounding criminal justice
+        - Outcomes: the criminal justice results of a case
         - Communities: a location that tracks its own case files (ex. a town)
         - Persons: the personal information of either a victim or abuser
         - RiskFactors: the individual factors used to assess the severity of a case
 - serializers.py
-    - Serializers converts data (ex. querysets or model instances) to native Python datatypes (or vice versa)
+    - Serializers convert data (ex. querysets or model instances) to native Python datatypes (or vice versa)
     - Each model in models.py has a corresponding serializer in serializers.py
     - A serializer must be called on data extracted from the database for it to be usable in views.py
 - urls.py (in src/api/)